 In the unfortunate event that you’ve been fired by your employer, it’s important for you to know that your termination was legal.
 If your employment is “at will,” then your employer has the legal right to fire you at any time and for any reason.
-However, there are some important distinctions and exceptions regarding the at-will rule that is necessary to know when it comes to determining the legality of your termination.
+However, there are some important distinctions and employee protections regarding the at-will rule that are necessary to know when it comes to determining the legality of your termination.

-At The Leach Firm, P.A., our wrongful termination attorneys serving Florida and Georgia, have more than 50 years of combined legislation experience, in which time we’ve provided representation for thousands of local clients.
-Our proven legal services are designed to help you keep your current job or sue your former employer for wrongful discharge.
+At The Leach Firm, P.A., our wrongful termination attorneys serving Florida and Georgia, have more than 50 years of combined litigation experience, in which time we’ve provided representation for thousands of local clients.
+Our proven legal services are designed to help you keep your current job or obtain relief from your former employer for wrongful discharge.
 We strive to provide legal solutions while working with you to help you fight for your rights in the workplace.
-If your employer violated any public policies such as legal or federal standards, we will work hard to recover compensation or other appropriate remedies.
+If your employer violated state or federal standards, we will work hard to recover compensation or other appropriate remedies.

 Proven Legal Solutions from an Experienced Attorney

-If your employer has provided you with a written contract or any other type of statement that guarantees your job security, then our attorney will fight for you and form a solid case.
-When your termination results in a breach of contract, the odds of receiving compensation are in your favor.
+If your employer has provided you with a written contract or any other type of statement that guarantees your job security, then our attorney will fight for you and work to build a solid case.
+When your termination results in a breach of contract, the odds of receiving compensation increase substantially.

 We strive to reach the most agreeable resolution possible for your specific case to ensure that you’ll receive the representation you deserve for your case.